DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 * Mac OS X: Mac OS X v10.7 or above.

-* Android: Android v2.3 or above.
+* Android: Android v4.0 or above. x86 is supported. **ARMv5 and ARMv6 is not supported**

 * iOS: iOS 9.
 Live Simulator: 2 only tested under iOS 9 atm.